mitas1/physical-based-animations/README.md

 ## Building and running

-First you need to install dependencies build the project and run with:
+First you need to install dependencies, build the project, and run with:

 ```sh
 $ make